 Sperrin Fuzz Box

-Developed in Southport, by 'D. Sperrin', this fuzz box was advertised numerous times in the press during 1966.
+Developed in Southport, by David Sperrin, this fuzz box was advertised numerous times in the press during 1966.
 Details of this model are particularly scarce, given that there are no surviving examples known to have been discovered yet.

 The Kelly Amplification Fuzz Box was advertised in the press, in May 1966, but there is almost no information about this early fuzz unit owing to the fact that none are known to survive.